LoopAnomaly/databaseSystems/README.md

 3. Use XAMPP to start Apache and MySQL
 4. Download the project from this repository
 5. Unzip the project somwhere that can be easily located
-6. Navigate to the “htdocs” folder in your xampp directory
+6. Navigate to the “htdocs” folder in your xampp directory (the xampp directory is typically in the root of the C drive if on Windows)
 7. Copy the extracted project folder into the “htdocs” folder
 8. Using Windows Powershell, or a terminal relevant to your OS, navigate to the project folder
 9. In the terminal, type “php artisan migrate”